 - Kosher salt and freshly ground black pepper

-Peel potatoes and cut into rough chunks about 1 to 2-inches cubed.
+Peel potatoes and cut into rough chunks, about 1 to 2 inches cubed.
 Transfer to a bowl of cold water to rinse.
-Change water two or three times until it runs clear.
+Change water 2 or 3 times until it runs clear.

-Bring 4 quarts of water to a boil in a Dutch oven or large stockpot over high heat.
+In a Dutch oven or large stockpot, bring 4 quarts of water to a boil over high heat.
 Add potatoes and cook until completely tender, about 15 minutes.
-Drain potatoes in colander and rinse under hot running water for 30 seconds to wash away excess starch.
-Set ricer or food mill over now-empty pot and pass potatoes through.
-Add milk and butter and fold gently with rubber spatula to combine.
+Drain potatoes in a colander and rinse under hot running water for 30 seconds to wash away excess starch.
+Set a ricer or food mill over now-empty pot and pass potatoes through.
+Add milk and butter and fold gently with a rubber spatula to combine.
 Season to taste with salt and pepper.
 Keep warm until ready to serve.